-MELINDA: I’m deeply in love with several current Yen series, so a GIANT PILE OF YEN is always good news for me!
+MJ: I’m deeply in love with several current Yen series, so a GIANT PILE OF YEN is always good news for me!

 MICHELLE: Lately they’ve released several new action-ish series that I’ve found to be enjoyable, too.
 I look forward to volume three of Blood Lad, for example.